Hyperelliptic Schottky Problem and Stable Modular Forms

-Let $C$ be a smooth genus $g$ hyperelliptic curve.
-Fix a two to one map $\pi$ from $C$ to $\P^1$, this morphism is unique up to projective transformations of $\P^1$, it ramifies at $2g+2$ points.
-A point $p$ is called a Weierstrass point if it is a ramification point for $\pi$. \begin{definition}[Projective invariants] The projective invariants of $C$ are the image of the Weierstrass points under $\pi$, considered up to permutations and projective automorphisms of $\P^1$ \end{definition} Starting from $2g+2$ distinct points on $\P^1$, one can construct a smooth genus $g$ hyperelliptic curve with the prescribed projective invariants.
-As an aside, let us recall that Thom\ae's formula permits to write the cross-ratios of the projective invariants in term of second order Theta functions evaluated at the period matrix.
+To start with, let us introduce the auxiliary space $\B_g$.
+This is the moduli space of $2g+2$ points on $\P^1$, up to permutation and projectivity.
+The points are counted with multiplicity, points are not allowed to have multiplicity bigger that $g+1$.
+This space is classically constructed as a GIT quotient; it is irreducible, it has an open dense subset $\B_g^{\circ}$ where the $2g+2$ points are all distinct, and a boundary $D$ where at least two points coincide.

-Call $\B_g$ the moduli space of $2g+2$ points on $\P^1$, up to permutation and projectivity.
-This space is a GIT quotient, the semi-stable locus (i.e. the $2g+2$-tuples that $\B_g$ parametrises) consist of all the $2g+2$-tuples such that no more than $g+1$ points coincide. $\B_g$ can be defined as the $Proj$ of the ring $S(2,2g+2)$.
-This is the ring of symmetric functions in $2g+2$ variables, which are invariant under the natural action of $SL(2,\C)$.
-See the references for more details.
-The discriminant $\D$ is an element of $S(2,2g+2)$ of degree $4g+2$, it cuts the divisor $D$ parametrising the $2g+2$-tuples of points where at least two entries coincide.
+Let $C$ be a smooth genus $g$ hyperelliptic curve, fix a two to one map $\pi\colon C \to \P^1$.
+This morphism is unique up to projective transformations of $\P^1$, it ramifies at $2g+2$ points.
+A point $p$ is called a Weierstrass point if it is a ramification point for $\pi$. \begin{definition}[Projective invariants] The projective invariants of $C$ are the image of the Weierstrass points under $\pi$, considered up to permutations and projective automorphisms of $\P^1$. \end{definition} Equivalently, the projective invariants of $C$ are the points of the branch divisor of $\pi$, considered up to projectivity.
+The projective invariants of a smooth hyperelliptic curve $C$ are naturally a point of $\B_g^{\circ}$, so we have a morphism